BerkayyyU/github-search-repo/README.md

     <li>Select Github user dynamically</li>
 <ul>

-## Feedback
+<h2 align="left">Feedback</h2>

-After months of developing with Angular, I realized that I missed React.
+<p align="left">After months of developing with Angular, I realized that I missed React.
 It was a lot of fun for me to use [Github API](https://docs.github.com/en/rest) and [Storybook](https://storybook.js.org/) for the first time.
-I would be appreciated to hear your feedback.
+I would be appreciated to hear your feedback.</p>